smolijar/gitwiki-thesis/src/design/emily.md

 ## Editor's features

-The result of the feature brainstorming^[This list is taken from [@nur:project] and reduced to exclude features which we have decided to discard for various reasons.] within the team in the early stage of the project is as follows:
+The result of the feature brainstorming^[This list is taken from [@nur:project] and reduced to exclude features which have been discarded for various reasons.] within the team in the early stage of the project is as follows:

 ### Feature bag A